-The separators used in aircraft batteries are made of micro-porous polypropylene material.
+The separators used in aircraft batteries are made of high temperature polypropylene material.
 Their purpose is to keep the plates separated and thus prevent an internal short circuit.
-In the RG[®] Series batteries a second separator made from micro fiber absorbent glass mat (AGM) is also used.
+In the RG series batteries a second separator made from microfiber glass mat (AGM) is also used.

-The separator material must be extremely porous so that it will offer a minimum of resistance to the ions passing through them.
-The material must also resist chemical attack from the electrolyte.
+The material of the separators must be extremely porous so that the separators will offer a minimum of resistance to the ions passing through them.
+The material must also resist the action of the electrolyte.